It will come as no surprise to hear that many men worry about hair loss

-Whilst following a custom treatment programme based around finasteride 1mg and minoxidil can often produce significant results, there are other aspects which may also need addressing.
+Whilst following a custom treatment programme based around either or both of the two MHRA-licensed and FDA-approved treatments, finasteride 1mg and minoxidil, can often produce significant results, there are other aspects which may also need addressing.
 Namely, how certain lifestyle issues may speed up the rate of hair loss in cases of existing male pattern baldness, or even trigger the condition where there is an underlying genetic predisposition which had not yet become active.
-It is these additional factors that are thought to be behind the rise of premature baldness in young men.
+It is these additional factors that are thought to be behind the rise of premature baldness

 Lifestyle issues may speed up hair loss

 Anything which places the body under undue stress - either in large quantities, for an extended period of time, or both - has the capacity to cause thinning hair

 .
 Many of the triggers are to do with lifestyle and are not necessarily issues one would consider problematic as 'stress' does not refer only to the emotional aspect of feeling stressed

 Some of the lifestyle issues that may accelerate hair loss are ones we already know are bad for our health.
 These include smoking - specifically cigarettes but , at least anecdotally, vaping has also been linked to hair thinning, regular heavy drinking, recreational drug use, and having high levels of sugar